Esri/arcgis-maps-sdk-kotlin-samples/add-scene-layer-with-elevation/README.md

 ## Additional information

-This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable SceneView.

 ## Tags